ChatTracer: Large Language Model Powered Real-time Bluetooth Device Tracking System: : System Architecture

-\textbf{Database Structure:} After the new packet's Device ID is identified, we insert its timestamp, PHY-layer features, and payload features into the database, as illustrated in Fig.~\ref{fig:systemarc}.
-The physical-layer features are stored in the format: $[\mathrm{RSS}_1$, $\mathrm{CFO}_1$, $\mathrm{AoA}_1$, $\ldots$, $\mathrm{RSS}_N$, $\mathrm{CFO}_N$, $\mathrm{AoA}_N]$, where $N$ is the number of radio sniffing nodes.
-Payload features include adv\_address (advertising address), device model (e.g., iPhone 15 Pro Max), status (e.g., battery percentage and screen on/off), and activities (e.g., phone call, Face-Time, and video play).
-It is worth noting that a BLE adv packet may not have all the payload features.
-If the packet does not have a payload feature, we set it to \verb|NULL| in the database.

 \textbf{Fine-Tuned LLM:} \pname employs Mistral-7B \cite{jiang2023mistral} as its LLM.
-Mistral-7B is a foundation model developed by Mistral AI \cite{jiang2023mistral}, supporting a variety of use cases such as text generation, summarization, classification, text completion, and code completion.
-Mistral-7B has demonstrated significant advancement compared to other open-source LLMs.
-It has consistently outperformed the 13 billion-parameter Llama~2 \cite{touvron2023llama2} across all tasks and surpassed the 34 billion-parameter Llama~1 \cite{touvron2023llama} on a number of benchmarks.
+Mistral-7B is a foundation model developed by Mistral AI \cite{jiang2023mistral}, supporting a variety of use cases such as text generation, summarization, classification, and text completion.
 In \pname, Mistral-7B sits behind the database, interacting with end users through human-like text.
-To improve the performance of Mistral-7B for this application, fine-tuning is pivotal.
-We present our fine-tuning strategy in \S\ref{sec:finetuning}.